SAP/jenkins-library/documentation/docs/steps/awsS3Upload.md

 }
 ```

 If the JSON string contains additional information, this is not a problem.
 These are automatically detected and skipped.

+## About Files/Directories to Upload

+With the step awsS3Upload you can upload single files as well as whole directories into your S3 bucket.
+File formats do not matter and directory structures are preserved.

 ## ${docGenParameters}